OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 Use the target directory value in the **Target Directory** property of the **Resource**.

-### Additional setup for the Dynamic Links Plugin
+### Additional setup for the Dynamic Links plugin

-The Firebase Dynamic Links Plugin has some additional setup steps that need to be followed for it to work correctly:
+The Firebase Dynamic Links Plugin has additional setup steps required for it to work correctly:

 * You need to include a global preference in the Extensibility Configurations of the application using the plugin.
 The value for this preference needs to match the URL prefix you set in the Dynamic Links page in the Firebase console.
 For example: